Zeros warrants and subscription shares

 Comments, New issues and maturities

-We are waiting for prospectuses to be published for Geiger Counter and Golden Prospect Precious Metals proposed 1 for 2 issues of subscription shares with three year lives and stepped exercise prices – you can read more here.
+We are still waiting for prospectuses to be published for Geiger Counter and Golden Prospect Precious Metals proposed 1 for 2 issues of subscription shares with three year lives and stepped exercise prices – you can read more here.

 Zero dividend preference shares or ZDPs are shares that will be redeemed at a fixed price at some defined point in the future (provided that sufficient assets are available).
 Their entitlement to the assets of the company rises in a straight line between their entitlement on issue and their redemption value.
 They are not entitled to receive dividends.
 They will usually get paid out before the ordinary shares on a winding up.